top of page

 Separation Anxiety explained.

-It is not about the dog thinking the human will never come back.
-It is a symptom caused by an addiction to being together with the dog’s obsessive possession, namely, the human.
-This unhealthy addiction is often conditioned by how the human has lived with the dog.
+Contrary to what many may believe, separation anxiety is not caused by the dog feeling really anxious because he/she thinks the human will never come back.
+It is a symptom caused by an unhealthy addiction to being together with the dog’s obsessive possession, namely, the human, which is often conditioned by how the human has lived with the dog.

 Many owners are unintentionally influencing their dogs negatively — and these are usually people who really love their dogs.

-The human is the dog’s emotional crutch and vice versa.
-They influence each other negatively even through they deeply love one another.
+The human can become the dog’s emotional crutch and vice versa.
+It works both ways.
+They can influence each other negatively even through they deeply love one another.
+They will depend on each other's intimacy in order to feel good about themselves but this "good feeling" is not real confidence; it is a form of unhealthy obsession.

-When both of them are addicted to each other in such a relationship, they cannot stop, and often don’t want to stop, so they will both drag each other downhill until the human gives up the dog, or they are both imprisoned in their own little world.
+When both of them are addicted to each other in such a relationship, they cannot stop - and often don’t want to stop - so they will both drag each other downhill until the human gives up the dog, or they are both imprisoned in their own little world and cannot be separated.

 The good news is, there is hope.
-Once you change and become a positive influencer, things will improve and you dog can thrive under your guidance.
+Once you have changed and become a positive influencer, things will improve and you dog can thrive under your guidance.

-A positive influencer is one who will ask, “if l do this to my dog, is it going to help my dog to become better or worse?”
+A positive influencer is one who will ask, “if l do this to my dog, is it going to help my dog to reach his/her full potential and be the best he/she can be?”

 A positive influencer is someone who always has the best interest of the dog in mind.

-When the human truly puts the best interest of the dog first, the relationship will become very constructive and productive — It is all about helping the dog to become the best he can be; it is all about creating something better.
+When the human truly puts the best interest of the dog first, the relationship will become very constructive and productive.

 Hope this makes sense.